on orders of $85 or more

 First found in Cheshire at Tilston, a village and a civil parish that was anciently the site of the Roman town Bovium, which was on the Roman road between Chester and Wroxeter.
 By the time of the Conquest, the village was known as Tilleston which was the spelling used in the Domesday Book of 1086.
 At that time, the lands were held by Eynion de Tilston, and was granted to him by Hugh Lupus, the nephew of King William I. It is presumed that the village was so named having derived from an Old English personal name + "stan" as in the "stone of a man called Tilli or Tilla."

-Another 89 words(6 lines of text) are included under the topic Early Tillotson Notables in all our PDF Extended History products.
+Another 137 words(10 lines of text) are included under the topic Early Tillotson Notables in all our PDF Extended History products.

 Some of the Tillotson family moved to Ireland, but this topic is not covered in this excerpt.
-Another 65 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 89 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Tillotson Settlers in the United States in the 17th Century
+Tillotson Settlers in United States in the 17th Century

 - John Tillotson, who landed in Rowley, Massachusetts in 1648

-Tillotson Settlers in the United States in the 19th Century
+Tillotson Settlers in United States in the 19th Century

 - John Tillotson who arrived in Pennsylvania in 1853